 See the images below for the vehicle name breakdown

-For this Primary Asset Class we've collected 62 different color sets and gradients that can be applied as both the base paint of the vehicle, as well as the pattern on top.
+We've collected 60 different color sets and gradients that can be applied as both the base paint of the vehicle, as well as the pattern on top.
 For each of these color sets we've created rules so that only specific colors can be used together to ensure harmony in our procedural system.
 We've based the rules for these color combinations using the color wheel.

-For this Primary Asset Class we've created 37 unique pattern variations that are applied to each Wilder Wheel.
+For this trait we've created 37 unique pattern variations that are applied to each Wilder Wheel.

-For this Primary Asset Class there are a total of 10 different environments your Wilder Wheels have been rendered in.
+There are a total of 10 different environments your Wilder Wheels have been rendered in.
 As you can see 9 out of 10 are in studios, while one group is in 'The Wilder Hideout'.
-Citizens with Wheels in The Wilder Hideout will have access to the secret location in Wiami along with added bonuses for the wallet holders of those NFTs.
+Citizens with Wheels in The Wilder Hideout will have access to the secret location in Wiami along with added bonuses for the wallet holders of those NFTs like 2x staking.

 Logo, Number Plates, Tire and Rim Colors